District to Hold Public Workshop on Proposed Minimum Flow Reevaluations for the Chassahowitzka and Homosassa River Systems

 Subject

-WHAT: District land management staff will set prescribed fires in a controlled setting, which can reduce the risk of wildfires burning out of control, as many Floridians witnessed during the state’s wildfire emergency in 2017.
+Setting prescribed fires in controlled settings can reduce the risk of wildfires burning out of control, as many Floridians witnessed during the state’s wildfire emergency in 2017.
+That’s why the Southwest Florida Water Management District (District) will be conducting prescribed burns April through June on the Lower Hillsborough Flood Detention Area (LHFDA).

 • Reducing overgrown plants, which decreases the risk of catastrophic wildfires